 Though cases involving assault and domestic violence are common, they still require a lawyer with extensive experience and a comprehensive knowledge of the law and the system.
-Our lawyers work on a broad range of cases involving violence on a daily basis, including assault, domestic violence, and intervention orders.
+Our lawyers work on a broad range of cases involving violence on a daily basis, including assault and intervention orders.

 I’ve been charged with a violent offence—what do I do?

 The most important thing to do when charged with any offence is to engage an experienced criminal lawyer as soon as possible so that they are able to provide you with advice as to the process you are facing, how to approach your matter, whether or not you have an arguable defence, the various options available to you and what you can do while your case is progressing through the Courts so as to assist you in bettering your own position.

 You can call Stary Norton Halphen at their Melbourne office on 1800 449 550 or reach us through our online enquiry form.
 For all After Hours enquiries, call 0407 410 821.

 How serious is my case?

 As violent crime covers a broad spectrum of incidents, the seriousness of your case and any subsequent sentencing will depend on the nature of the offence with which you are charged, any aggravating features of your offence and your level of culpability, with regard to the circumstances of your offending and the extent of your involvement in an offence.

 Some important matters our criminal lawyers will help you understand include:

 Violent crimes are treated very seriously by the courts and serious injury charges can and often do carry significant sentences of imprisonment if you are found guilty.
 Whether or not you go to jail will often depend on the nature of the charge before the Court and the circumstances of the offence.
 These matters are often the subject of negotiation with police and prosecutors.